mark-watson/Racket-AI-book/manuscript/nlp.md

 In the chapter on using external processes, we saw an example of using deep learning models using external Python processes.
 Here we will use code that I wrote in pure Scheme and converted to Racket for this book.

+In the following code, the provide statement exports the identifier **path-to-data**, making it accessible to other modules that import this module and have access to the **path-to-data** function.

 {lang=racket, linenos=off}
 ~~~~~~~~
 #lang racket